Ruta de los 7 Lagos: How to Drive, Bike or Tour Argentina’s 7 Lakes Route

 The best time to visit the Ruta de los Siete Lagos is in summer or spring (remember, that’s southern hemisphere summer and spring, so from September to February).

 In summer, you’ll find the warmest weather, which means sunny days and the chance of taking a dip in one or two of the most beautiful lakes in Argentina.
 Camping sites are open, as are the stores along the route that sell food and supplies.
-This is of course the most expensive time to visit Argentina.

 We visited in spring and had mostly good weather, although there was one day where a light shower turned into a full day of fairly heavy downpour.
 The lake water was also definitely too cold to even dip a toe in!
 Some campsites may not yet be open.
+It’s worth it during this season – the colourful flowers are so beautiful!

 If you’re set on visiting in winter, you’ll need to be prepared for snow and extremely cold weather.
-Bariloche is a popular ski town in winter, to give you an idea of how much snow you can expect during this time of year.

 How to visit the Ruta de los Siete Lagos